Here i go now

 This rang true for me after about 80 miles .
 After riding fast with the front guys i came unstuck in the infamous Peanut Butter mud , it really is super sticky !

-This sticky mud was enhanced by the persistent cold rain that was falling , i was not expecting it so early in the race .
+This sticky mud was enhanced by the persistent cold rain that was falling , i was not expecting to encounter this mud so early in the race .

 After pushing , pulling and looking for a better path along the roadsides , i was coming to the end of this section .
-I just kept saying ‘ its the same for everyone today ‘.
+I just kept saying ‘ its the same for everyone today ‘, This too shall pass'.

-A few deep breaths were required , then i pushed my bike down the road to look for a river or stream to wash down the bike .
-Not far away was a fast flowing river where i cleaned up and used a big digger to prop my Bike against .
+A few deep breaths were required, i needed to remain calm , i then pushed my bike down the road to look for a river or stream to wash down the bike .
+Not far away was a fast flowing river where i cleaned up.
+Close by, there was a big Digger parked up along the road, i used this to prop my bike against.
 Plenty of racers had already passed by , some checking i was ok and others head down on their Day one mission

 Day one turned out to be the first mental test of the Tour Divide , and I admit I was cursing my luck and was very disappointed as i walked along in dreary conditions knowing that I would be losing so much time .

-I trudged into Elkford just before 10pm , got some food at the Gas station and got a room in an overpriced run down Motel .
+I trudged into the small town of Elkford just before 10pm , got some food at the Gas station and got a room in an overpriced run down Motel .
+Before sleeping , i talked with my wife, Mary Jo back home in New Zealand .
+This was an incredible boost , as she reminded me of my bigger 'why'; why was I on my bike in the first place ?
+For the pure adventure, exhilaration and freedom.

-Up early the next day to figure out a way to get to Fernie , I hung around the Gas station asking various people , were they heading to Fernie… It was pretty quiet in this sleepy town on an overcast saturday morning , i went across the road to another Gas station / Cafe and went inside to get a coffee .
+Up early the next day ,i knew i had to get to a town called Fernie, the nearest place with Bike shops to repair my broken bike.
+I hung around the Gas station in Elkford asking various people , were they heading to Fernie…?
+It was pretty quiet in this sleepy town on an overcast saturday morning , i went across the road to another Gas station / Cafe and went inside to get a coffee .

-I started chatting to a friendly old man named Albert , After telling him my story , he said he would bring me too Fernie .
+I started chatting to a friendly 84 year old man named Albert , After telling him my story , he said he would bring me too Fernie .
 Amazing !
 Even more Amazing , he brought me back to Elkford a few hours later , after i got my bike all fixed up .
 Albert had given me his phone number and went to visit his brother nearby .
 The guys at Straight line Bicycles were really great , putting my bike on the stand immediately .
-A big thank you to the French mechanic , who improvised brilliantly to build a custom cage around the bottom jockey wheel , so it would not keep dropping out .
+A big thank you to the French mechanic ,sorry, forgot his name, who improvised brilliantly to build a custom cage around the bottom jockey wheel , so the chain would not keep dropping out .
 The reason this was necessary was because they did not have any inner plates of Di2 specific derailleur and all the ones they did have were very slightly different .
-Another case of big Brand companies not making components compatible , does not make sense .
-This improvised cage lasted brilliantly all the way to Salida , although the two previous days , it has started to annoyingly jump off the jockey wheel .
-Thank you to the super friendly team at Absolute Bikes for sorted that out.
+Another case of big Brand companies not making components compatible, even if its the same brand,? does not make sense .
+This improvised cage lasted brilliantly , all the way to Salida , although the two previous days , it had started to annoyingly jump off the jockey wheel .

 I rolled out of Elkford before 3pm on Day two and headed down the road to rejoin the route .
 I was so happy to be on the move , back in the race and riding my bike .
-I was feeling strong after my easy day , and started catching riders through this very tough section as the skies became more threatening .
-It was snowing and cold through the gnarly terrain of this re route ,as i made my way back to Fernie , this time on two wheels .
+I was reinvigorated , my chat with Mary jo and the kindness of Albert had boosted my mood hugely.
+I was feeling strong after my easy day , and started catching riders through this very tough section .
+As i gained elevation , the skies became dark , the temperatures dropped and the trail became increasingly rough.
+It was snowing and cold through the gnarly terrain of this re route ,as i made my way back to Fernie , this time on two wheels !
 I did not stop long in Fernie and rode maybe 60 kms past into the night stopping at 1am , camping along the roadside .
 I was on the move again at 4.30 am .

 I was really enjoying myself now .
 I covered lots miles in the next few days , i was feeling really strong and passing lots of riders .
 The weather was mixed to say the least but i did not mind, i was having fun .